phil-anderson/blurp/README.md

 WORK IN PROGRESS - CHECK BACK LATER

 *TODO*

-* BlurpJavaProgram...
-Static imports for enums and constants!
-Of course!
+* GO FULLSCREEN ALL THE WAY!

+* NamedColour = Add to colourTag map on create, then user can create named colours too
+* Reference counting for images?
 * BUG Tall, narrow viewport causes completion message to be truncated.
 * Add toString() methods to model objects
 * Add display of exceptions to the script complete code
-* Add pause and resume methods to runtime.
+* Add pause and resume methods to runtime - Use a flag in blurpifier (NOT BlurpScreen).
 * Blurp runtime should be a singleton.
 * IMPORTANT: Need to inject MouseWindowChecker when hosted.
 TELL SPENCE!
 * Look at gradle build, and add a task to create an executable jar